Beth526/abstract_search_for_variant_annotation/README.md

 ClinVar focuses on classifying germline mutations as benign or pathogenic for disease, and CIViC focuses on gathering prognostic, functional, and effect on therapy response for somatic mutations in cancer.

+I put this app into a docker container: https://hub.docker.com/r/beth526/abstract_app And you can run it with 'docker run -p 8501:8501 beth526/abstract_app'

+Searches can be things like 'ion channel AND epilepsy', 'polycystic kidney disease', 'FGFR AND bladder cancer', 'olaparib OR rucaparib AND BRCA1'

 Journal information is currently not included for predictions, but some are clearly more represented:
 ![Top ClinVar Journals](https://github.com/Beth526/abstract_search_for_variant_annotation/blob/main/images/JournalPieChart.jpeg)